Enduring uncertainty is too big

 BZB decides: Ski season 2020/2021 in ski area Garmisch-Classic finally canceled

-After the lockdown was extended until March 7th, the Bayerische Zugspitzbahn Bergbahn AG had to take action: The Garmisch-Classic ski area, which hosted the Alpine Ski World Cup on the past weekends, will no longer start operating this winter.
+After the lockdown was extended again, the Bayerische Zugspitzbahn Bergbahn AG had to take action: The Garmisch-Classic ski area, which hosted the Alpine Ski World Cup on the past weekends, will no longer start operating this winter.
 The planning for a possible opening would be too short-termed by now.

 Matthias Stauch, managing director of the Bayerische Zugspitzbahn explains the decision: “We evaluated all the arguments.
 The organizational and financial effort to prepare the ski area is immensely high.
 It is still not sure when the operation will be possible again.
 In the end, we are obliged to make the most acceptable decision from the economic point of view."